X

 To qualify for ERA:

-1. One or more individuals in the household must be unemployed or receiving benefits.
+1. One or more individuals in the household must have qualified for unemployment benefits or experienced financial hardship due to COVID-19.

-2. One or more individuals in the household suffered decreased income, increased costs, or other financial difficulties.
+2. One or more individuals in the household experienced a reduction in household income, incurred significant costs, or experienced financial hardship due to COVID-19.

-3. One or more individuals in the household are on the verge of homelessness or vulnerability.
+3. One or more individuals in the household must demonstrate a risk of homelessness or housing instability.

 4. The household income is at or below 80% of the area’s median income.